Saturday May 26, 2012

 Kurt's face turned about twelve different shades of pink.
 Gladly it was dark so maybe Blaine wouldn't notice.
 "I guess I'll text you when I'm going to come by?
 Or you could text me when your shift starts?"

 Blaine's face turned disappointed.
 "Sorry, I don't have a cell phone.
 My grandma…well let's just say she is old fashioned."

 "Don't worry; I'll just come down at two or three?"
 Kurt asked.

 "Three would be great.
 My shift starts at 2:30 but I don't want to be late and for you to have to wait."

 "Okay.
 Um…I guess this is where we say goodbye?"

 "Bye, Kurt.
 I am really glad I met you today.
-I hope we can be great friends."
+I always love meeting new friends."

 And with that, Kurt had exactly 11 weeks, 5 days of summer left to spend with the hazel-eyed lifeguard.